AlexGO42/galaxev_pipeline/README.rst

 ``hsc/filter_curves``, following the same convention (ASCII format, two columns, wavelength in angstroms).

-Note that these transmission curves used in this example (HSC g,r,i,z,Y) already include the contribution from the instrument and atmosphere (Filter + Instrument + Atmosphere).
+Note that the transmission curves used in this example (HSC g,r,i,z,Y) already include the contribution from the instrument and atmosphere (Filter + Instrument + Atmosphere).